 We encourage the children to make their own choices by accessing as many of the resources on offer independently.

 Most of our resources are stored in child height units with clear written and pictorial labels allowing them to access these freely.
 Experienced staff are always available to lend a helping hand.

 LEARNING AND DEVELOPMENT

 Working above the recommended staff:child ratios our team of dedicated, qualified practitioners nurture and guide children through their early educational years.
 They are committed to monitoring children's progress and sharing this with parents and carers.
-Each child is assigned a keyperson who will keep learning journeys for your children’s developmental progress across the seven areas of learning in the Early Years Foundation Stage.
-Three times a year children are set Next Steps, which are targets taken from the 'Development Matters'.
-We help children achieve their Next Steps by carefully providing them with planned learning opportunities.
+Each child is assigned a keyperson who will keep an online journey via Famly app for your children’s developmental progress across the seven areas of learning in the Early Years Foundation Stage.
+Three times a year children's progress is reviewed and we look at their targets for the next term.
+The targets taken are based around the 'Development Matters' learning goals.
+We help children achieve their Next Steps by providing them with planned learning opportunities but we are also child led and have planning in the moment opportunities everyday.
 Regular parent meetings give parents and staff the opportunity to share this information and discuss the progress of their child.

 We are open Monday to Friday from 9.20am to 1.20pm term time.
 We also offer extended sessions Monday to Thursday 1.20pm to 2.20pm for children who are in receipt of 3 & 4 year old funding.
 Children bring their own packed lunches and enjoy a sociably lunch time with their keyperson.

 All Children including those with special education needs are able to join our nursery from the age of 2.
 Children can join our waiting list anytime of the year.
 We have intakes into the nursery in September and January subject to availability.